marlonbarrios/semantic_tensegrities/README.md

 - **Sound Control**: All sounds stop when home button is pressed or system is reset

 ### Visual Elements
-- **Ticker Display**: Scrolling text shows the text being spoken (only visible when voice is active)
+- **Ticker Display**: Scrolling text shows the text being spoken (positioned at top of screen)
   - Horizontal scrolling (right to left) for most languages
   - Right-to-left scrolling for Arabic and Hebrew
   - Vertical scrolling (bottom to top) for Japanese, Chinese, and Korean
+  - **Ticker Toggle**: Button to show/hide the ticker display
 - **Loading Animation**: Animated word network appears during first text generation with words in the selected language (language, space, latent, network, semantic, dimension, embedding, vector, meaning, text, navigation, technology)
-- **Membrane**: Organic, pulsing membrane surrounds the network visualization, creating a boundary that breathes with the semantic structure
 - **Auto-Zoom**: Network automatically zooms to fit the screen when first generated
-- **Dark/Light Mode**: Toggle between light and dark color schemes (top left button)
+- **Dark/Light Mode**: Toggle between light and dark color schemes (bottom left button)
 - **Smooth Transitions**: Seamless transitions between generations
+- **No Margins**: Words can reach all edges of the canvas for maximum use of space

 ### Interaction
 - **Spacebar**: Press spacebar to start/reset the system and begin automatic generation cycle (also activates heartbeat sound)
+  - When spacebar is pressed, the membrane appears empty and words start appearing one by one from the top, synchronized with the spoken word
 - **Mobile**: Tap anywhere on the landing page to start on mobile devices
-- **Word Clicking**: Click on any word in the network to generate new text based on that concept (stops auto-generation and triggers collapse animation)
+- **Word Clicking**: Click on any word in the network to generate new text based on that concept (stops auto-generation)
 - **Network Navigation**:
   - **Desktop**: Click and drag to pan, scroll to zoom, hover to see relationships
   - **Mobile**: Drag to pan, pinch to zoom, tap words to see relationships
 - **Language Selection**: Use the dropdown menu on the landing page (top right) to select your language
 - **Voice Selection**: Use the voice dropdown menu (next to language menu, top right) to select your preferred TTS voice
-- **Sound Toggle**: Click the sound icon button (top right) to mute/unmute all sounds
+- **Sound Toggle**: Click the sound icon button (bottom right) to mute/unmute all sounds
-- **Home Button**: Click the home button (top right, when network is visible) to return to landing page and stop all generation/sound
+- **Home Button**: Click the home button (bottom right, when network is visible) to return to landing page and stop all generation/sound
-- **Dark/Light Mode**: Toggle between color schemes using the button in the top left
+- **Dark/Light Mode**: Toggle between color schemes using the button in the bottom left
+- **Ticker Toggle**: Button to show/hide the ticker display

 ## Setup